 - make sure that any deductions you claim must be related to income reported on your return.

 If a refund on a married joint tax return was intercepted by the Department of Revenue to satisfy a liability incurred solely by one spouse, the nondebtor spouse may file Form 8379 "Nondebtor Spouse Claim and Allocation for Refund Due."
-However, this form is not applicable if your joint refund was applied to satisfy a past due tax owed jointly to the Commonwealth of Massachusetts.
+However, this form is not applicable if your joint refund was applied to satisfy a past due tax owed jointly to the Commonwealth of Massachusetts; You, as an individual filed jointly but made no tax payments for the tax year at issue; or your are liable for any past due tax payments to the Commonwealth of Massachusetts.
 Please note also that submission of Form M-8379 with the filing of a married joint tax return does not prevent the intercept from taking place.
 This form should only be submitted after receipt of the intercept notice.

 Yes.
 If you do not have the money to pay the total amount you owe on your return and cannot pay the minimum 80 percent required to qualify for an extension, you are still required to file on time and pay what you can.
 By filing on time, you will not be billed for any late filing penalties.
 DOR will bill you for the balance due, plus interest and late payment penalty.